shinedwardc/WebSystemsDevelopment-2021/lab7/README.md

 ITWS, 2110, Web Systems Development, 53470, 2 <br />
 COMM, 4420, Foundations of Hci Usability, 53632, 2 <br />
 <br />

+For this php part of this lab, I first connected to mysql localhost, with username root and no password.
+Every submit button sends the data a user inputted to phpmyadmin through  querying each appropriate value and executeing it.
+If there were any missing input text boxes, it creates an error message, which I used jquery for alert.
+For particular input text boxes, the size was increased to 50 so that long inputs can be seen in one eye.
+For the CSS aspect of the website, I utilized fonts from google to give a clear visual.
+I was stuck in making the success alerts at first, because I was trying to make it through javascript.
+In the end, I did echo in html instead.